 My 10 best weight loss tips and what I'm doing:

 - This is HUGE and you'll hear me mention it here a lot, especially when it comes to losing weight after menopause: “Do something different every day” — lots more on this below.

 - For quite a while now I've been fine with doing 24-hour fasts (read about my 5-day fast here, that was too long!), but only did them on Fridays.
 Now I do them at least 3 days a week, sometimes 4 or 5.
-Yep, that means one meal a day, so you'll need to be sure your one meal is nutrient-dense with protein and plenty of healthy fats and maybe some low-carb vegetables.
-If you're not used to fasting so long, you'll probably need to work up to this.
+Yep, that means one meal a day, so you'll need to be sure your one meal is nutrient-dense with protein and plenty of healthy fats like butter and cheese, and maybe some low-carb vegetables.
+If you're not used to fasting for so long, you'll probably need to work up to this.
 (Here's my new post on how to make fasting easier!) ***One important key is not to pig out for that one meal and just eat normal or even better, eat mostly keto/low-carb.
 (If you subscribe to my newsletter, you can get a free keto cookbook, just pay shipping.)
 You'll hear me say this a lot too: I'm not rigid about this though.
 Mostly I stick to it but once in a while if I want eggs and bacon on a fast day, I have it.

 - I've also been eating keto/low-carb meals off and on, but now I eat them much more consistently, while at the same time not writing off sweets or grains completely and forever, in order to make this sustainable.
 More details about this below too…